Is it time to get a sleeper for your newborn? Are you trying to decide which sleeper style is best?

-- Not space efficient: Most beds aren’t big enough to accommodate an in-bed sleeper and two adults.
-Bedside co-sleepers can also be pretty big, and won’t let you get out of bed without moving to the end.
+- Not space-efficient: Most beds aren’t big enough to accommodate an in-bed sleeper and two adults.
+Co-sleepers can also be pretty big and won’t let you get out of bed without moving to the end.

-- Unhealthy sleep habits: Decreased sleep quality and a having a harder time teaching baby self-soothing techniques are common problems parents have when using a co-sleeper.
+- Unhealthy sleep habits: Decreased sleep quality and having a more challenging time teaching baby self-soothing techniques are common problems parents have when using a co-sleeper.

-Bassinets are great for the multitasking moms — especially ones with limited space and a tight budget.
+Bassinets are great for multitasking moms — especially those who have limited space and a tight budget.

 Bassinets provide their own unique pros:

-- Portability: It’s much easier to transport a bassinet from room to room in your house, keeping baby nearby.
-Bassinets also are also great options for traveling.
+- Portability: It’s much easier to transport a bassinet from room to room in your house, keeping your baby nearby.
+Bassinets are also great options for traveling.

-- Petite size: Newborn babies tend to like cozy space of a bassinet.
-Additionally, using one saves you plenty of room — they’re a lot less intrusive than having a whole crib near your bedside!
+- Petite size: Newborn babies tend to like the cozy space of a bassinet.
+Additionally, using one saves you plenty of room.
+They’re less intrusive than having a whole crib near your bedside.

-- Limited use: Babies outgrow bassinets pretty quickly — once your baby can sit up, it’s time to upgrade.
-They’re a great short-term investment, but may be unnecessary if you already have a Rock ‘N Play or a crib.
+- Limited use: Babies outgrow bassinets pretty quickly.
+Once your baby can sit up, it’s time to upgrade.
+They’re a great short-term investment, but they’re not totally necessary if you already have a crib.

 - Takes up space: Bassinets can be a bit of an eyesore in the bedroom.
 Even though they are smaller, they’re still going to change up the floor plan.